Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Conclusion

 \section{Conclusion}

-Decentralized stochastic subgradient methods play an important role in the decentralized training of deep neural networks, where the widely employed nonsmooth building blocks result in non-Clarke regular loss functions.
-As nearly all of the existing works on decentralized optimization focus on the Clarke regular functions, it is important to provide theoretical guarantees for these decentralized stochastic subgradient methods in the minimization of nonsmooth nonconvex functions.
+Decentralized stochastic subgradient-based methods play an important role in the decentralized training of deep neural networks, where the widely employed nonsmooth building blocks result in non-Clarke regular loss functions.
+As nearly all of the existing works on decentralized optimization focus on the Clarke regular functions, there is a gap between theoretical analysis and implementation in real-world training tasks.
+Additionally, despite the development of various acceleration techniques to improve the performance of decentralized stochastic subgradient methods, the convergence guarantees of these methods in training tasks are largely absent.

-In this paper, we propose a general framework \eqref{Eq_Framework} to establish the convergence properties of decentralized stochastic subgradient methods for solving \eqref{Prob_DOP}.
-We show that the sequence of iterates generated by our proposed framework asymptotically approximates the trajectory of its corresponding continuous-time noiseless differential inclusion.
-Then based on the ODE approaches, we establish the global convergence of our proposed framework \eqref{Eq_Framework} under mild conditions.
+To address these issues, we propose a unified framework \eqref{Eq_Framework} for analyzing the global convergence of stochastic subgradient-based methods in nonsmooth decentralized optimization.
+We conduct consensus analysis and relate the average iterates of \eqref{Eq_Framework} to the trajectories of its corresponding noiseless differential inclusion.
+Then, under two different evaluation noise settings, we establish convergence properties of \eqref{Eq_Framework}, in the sense that $\{{\bm z}_{i,k}\}$ asymptotically reaches consensus and converges to the stable set of the corresponding noiseless differential inclusion.

-We demonstrate the high flexibility of our proposed framework \eqref{Eq_Framework}, in the sense that a wide range of decentralized stochastic subgradient methods fit into our proposed framework \eqref{Eq_Framework}.
-In particular, we show that the framework \eqref{Eq_Framework} encloses various popular decentralized stochastic subgradient methods, including DSGD, DSGD-T, DSGDm, and DSignSGD.
-Based on our theoretical results, we establish global convergence for these decentralized stochastic subgradient methods in the minimization of nonsmooth nonconvex functions, especially in the decentralized training of nonsmooth neural networks.
-Preliminary numerical experiments verify the validity of our theoretical results and exhibit the high efficiency of these decentralized stochastic subgradient methods enclosed in our framework \eqref{Eq_Framework}.
+Moreover, we show our proposed framework \eqref{Eq_Framework} is general enough to enclose the implementations of various acceleration techniques for decentralized stochastic subgradient methods, including momentum and gradient-tracking techniques.
+In particular, we demonstrate that a wide range of decentralized stochastic subgradient-based methods, such as DSGD, DSGD-M, and DSGD-T, together with two common sampling schemes, are all encompassed by our proposed framework.
+Therefore, our theoretical results, for the first time, provide the global convergence guarantees for these decentralized stochastic subgradient-based methods in nonsmooth nonconvex optimization.
+Furthermore, based on our proposed framework, we develop a new method named DSignSGD, where sign-mapping is employed to regularize the update directions.
+Preliminary numerical results verify the validity of our developed theoretical results and exhibit the high efficiency of these decentralized stochastic subgradient-based methods enclosed in our framework \eqref{Eq_Framework}.